Liu Tingting (gymnast): 2019: National Champion

 Liu competed at the 2019 City of Jesolo Trophy in April alongside fellow World team member Zhang Jin and first-year seniors Qi Qi and Tang Xijing in Jesolo, Italy.
 There she won silver with the Chinese team, silver in the all-around behind Sunisa Lee of the United States, and gold in the balance beam final ahead of Americans Emma Malabuyo and Lee.
-She also placed fourth on the uneven bars behind Lee, Xijing, and Elisa Iorio of the home team Italy.
+She also placed fourth in the uneven bars behind Lee, Xijing, and Elisa Iorio of the home team Italy.
 Liu competed the all-around again after having not performed a floor exercise since the 2017 National Games.
 Additionally, her balance beam score of 14.967 during the all-around final was the third-highest international score of the year.

 Liu next competed at her seventh consecutive Chinese National Championships in May, once again representing her provincial team of Guangdong.
 In the qualification round, Liu individually qualified to the all-around final in first place, the uneven bars final in second place behind two-time world champion Fan Yilin, the balance beam final in third place behind junior Ou Yushan and Luo Huan, and the floor exercise final tied for second place behind Zhang Jin.
-In the team final, Liu contributed scores on all four events to lead Guangdong to its third straight team gold medal.
+In the team final, Liu contributed scores in all four events to lead Guangdong to its third straight team gold medal.

 In the all-around final, Liu hit all four of her routines cleanly and won her first senior Chinese national all-around title.
 Her score from the day of all-around competition was half a point higher than runner-up Luo and nearly a full point above bronze medalist Ou.
-During the all-around, she delivered the highest score on uneven bars, the third highest score on balance beam behind juniors Ou and Guan Chenchen, and the fifth highest on floor exercise.
+During the all-around, she delivered the highest score in uneven bars, the third highest score in balance beam behind juniors Ou and Guan Chenchen, and the fifth highest in floor exercise.
 In the event finals, Liu continued performing very well.
-She won the Chinese uneven bars title ahead of Cheng Shiyi and Ou Yushan after a major error from pre-final favorite Fan Yilin, placed fourth on balance beam behind Ou, Tang Xijing, and Qi Qi, and third on floor exercise behind Shang Chunsong and Ou.
+She won the Chinese uneven bars title ahead of Cheng Shiyi and Ou Yushan after a major error from pre-final favorite Fan Yilin, placed fourth in balance beam behind Ou, Tang Xijing, and Qi Qi, and third in floor exercise behind Shang Chunsong and Ou.